JPBeckner/stooq-webchat-bot/README.md

 ## Endpoints

 ### [POST] /command/
 Send a command to the bot.
-Specificaly to consulte some stock quote.
+Specifically to consult some stock quotes.

 JSON body parameters:
 ```json